dssg/hitchhikers-guide/curriculum/1_getting_and_keeping_data/csv-to-db/README.md

 ```

 ### Let's copy the data
-We ready to copy the data!
+We are ready to copy the data!
 We strongly recommend using `psql`.
 You can do it through Python scripts and other methods, but `psql` is optimized for this task.
 It will likely save you a lot of time.

-We should follow [Jen's guidelines](https://github.com/dssg/hitchhikers-guide/tree/master/curriculum/data-security-primer) by storing the database credentials in a file.
+We should follow [Jen's guidelines](https://github.com/dssg/hitchhikers-guide/tree/master/curriculum/1_getting_and_keeping_data/data-security-primer) by storing the database credentials in a file.
 Postgres looks for four environment variables: PGHOST, PGUSER, PGPASSWORD, and PGDATABASE.
 To set the environment variables using `default_profile.example`:

 `
 eval $(cat default_profile.example)